sibyakin/c_project_template/readme.md

 ## About

-Some info about this app.
+Please add relevant information about your application.

-## Compile samples
+## Setup and Compile
 ------------------------------------------------

 Firstly the users should set up a project build directory before